proteanplanet/Ridgepack/README.md

 These libraries form the backbone of Ridgepack to read netCDF data output from CICE, MPAS-Seaice and observational datasets and make vigorous use of the metadata within the output to aid model analysis.
-The library also contains development libraries for new physics being implemented in the RASM sea ice component.
+The libraries include extensive graphics and analysis function, as well as development libraries for new physics being implemented in Icepack.
 There are four libraries:

 | Library | Description |
 | --- | --- |